marianmeres/alert-confirm-prompt/README.md

 ```

 ## `window.alert/confirm/prompt` monkey patching
-This by definition will not work exactly equal, but it can be used as a drop-in replacement
+Although the patched functions will not, by definition, work exactly the same, they can still
-with minimum effort.
+be used as a drop-in replacement with minimal effort.

-The main difference is that all patch functions return promises, so you must await until
+The main difference is that all patched functions return promises, so you must await until
 they resolve (this is to simulate the native javascript execution pause).

 ```javascript